PITTSFIELD - The World Weightlifting Championships were hosted in Poland last week, and most people that tuned probably gawked at the rotund weights.

 Herrman is one of about a half-dozen local Olympic-style weightlifting enthusiasts.
 When watching video, he'll look at how far the bar bell is from the bodybuilder when he goes to pick it up.
 Following the lift, he'll monitor a bodybuilder's positioning compared to where the barbell is.

 In Olympic-style weightlifting, perfect form - which can take years to perfect - can be attributed to the world record set by Lu Xiaojun, who lifted 388 pounds using the snatch - more than twice his 169 pound body weight.

 "With body building, it's primarily all about strength and how strong you are," Herrman said.
 "Olympic weightlifting is not just about how strong you are, the technique is a huge part of it."

 Olympic weightlifting incorporates two forms, and competitors have three opportunities to attempt a maximum single weightlift.
-The forms are the "clean-and-jerk" and "snatch."

 The clean-and-jerk requires a weightlifter to take the barbell from the floor to above his head in two sweeping motions.
 The first movement goes from the platform to as high as the lifter can manage (normally the chest).
 After a pause, the athlete goes to the second stage.
 In this second stage, the athlete lifts the barbell into an overhead position, placing the legs in a lunge position (one leg on front of the other).